True to Myself

+Background

-Benet produced most of his debut with Demonté Posey and George Nash, Jr., both of whom would work with him on his later recordings.
+Benet produced most of his debut with Demonté Posey and Nash, both of whom would work with him on his later recordings.
 In 1995, he released the song "Let's Stay Together", which originally appeared on the soundtrack of the 1996 Martin Lawrence film A Thin Line Between Love and Hate.
 The music video to the song was directed by Charles Stone III.
 The second single released from True to Myself was the McG directed "Spiritual Thang".
 The album's biggest hit was the third single "Femininity", which was directed by a then-unknown Francis Lawrence.
 "Femininity" also featured an appearance from then-unknown rapper Tiye Phoenix, who played a pregnant woman in the music video.
 The title track was the fourth and final single released from the album with a video directed by Joseph Kahn.

 Critical reception

 AllMusic editor Leo Stanley called found that "the album suffers from inconsistent material which prevents it from being a thoroughly impressive debut.
 As it stands, True to Myself is merely an appealing, promising collection of soul that usually straddles the line between classic and urban soul quite skillfully."
+Billboard editor Paul Verna wrote: "Benét delivers sincere lyrics with an often viscous R&B flow.
+[He] demonstrates versatility with his voice — from the raw and gritty delivery of the previously mentioned track to the warm clarity used on the ballad "While You Were Here."
+Musically, the artist also shows chameleon-like diversity."

+Commercial performance

+By December 1998, the album had sold 213,000 units domestically.
+By August 2008, True to Myself had moved 295,000 units, according to Nielsen Soundscan.